shcorya/swarm.yachts/resources/index.md

 [Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz/) shows users how to set up a distributed system, similar to this site.
 It also covers Kubernetes.
 Unlike swarm.yachts, Funky Penguin's guide is not suitable for WAN networks.

-## Hosting Static Sites with Garage
+## Hosting Static Sites
 Create a bucket for the site e.g. `yachts`.

-Configure [AWS CLI](https://garagehq.deuxfleurs.fr/documentation/connect/cli/#aws-cli) and [Minio clint])(https://garagehq.deuxfleurs.fr/documentation/connect/cli/#minio-client).
+Configure [AWS CLI](https://garagehq.deuxfleurs.fr/documentation/connect/cli/#aws-cli) and [Minio clint](https://garagehq.deuxfleurs.fr/documentation/connect/cli/#minio-client).
 The AWS CLI will be used to expose the bucket as a website, and the Minio client will be used to copy the data to the bucket.

 Create a CNAME record pointing to the site, e.g. `yachts.web.swarm.yachts` pointing to `ingress.swarm.yachts`.